Taro: Polyploidy breeding

+Nutrition

+Cooked taro is 64% water, 35% carbohydrates, and contains negligible protein and fat (table).
+In a reference amount of 100 g, taro supplies 142 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of vitamin B6 (25% DV), vitamin E (20% DV), and manganese (21% DV), while phosphorus and potassium are in moderate amounts (10–11% DV).

+Raw taro leaves are 86% water, 7% carbohydrates, 5% protein, and 1% fat.
+The leaves are nutrient-rich, containing substantial amounts of vitamins and minerals, especially vitamin K at 103% of the DV.

 Uses

 Culinary

-It is a food staple in African, Oceanic and South Asian cultures.
+Taro is a food staple in African, Oceanic and South Asian cultures.

 People usually consume its edible corm and leaves.
 The corms, which have a light purple color due to phenolic pigments, are roasted, baked or boiled.
 The natural sugars give a sweet, nutty flavor.
 The starch is easily digestible, and since the grains are fine and small it is often used for baby food.
-Young taro leaves and stems can be eaten after boiling twice to remove the acrid flavor.
-The leaves are a good source of vitamins A and C and contain more protein than the corms.

 In its raw form, the plant is toxic due to the presence of calcium oxalate, and the presence of needle-shaped raphides in the plant cells.
 However, the toxin can be minimized and the tuber rendered palatable by cooking, or by steeping in cold water overnight.

 Corms of the small, round variety are peeled and boiled, then sold either frozen, bagged in their own liquids, or canned.